feudor2/hypernym_masked_discoverer/README.md

 # A Masked LM Model for Hypernym Discovery
 ## Task description
-Hypernym Discovery is one of the most crucial natural languge processing task.
+Hypernym discovery is one of the most crucial natural languge processing task.
 It is in demand in automatic ontology learning and enrichment, query augmentation and to some extent in textual entailment and question answering.

 Despite the fact that hyponym-hyperonym pairs occur in texts in special patterns like '<target> is a type of <hypernym>', for a certain word the corpus may not contain such a context at all.
 Another possible source of hypernymy knowledge are word2vec models.
 Those models learn vector representations of words based on surrounding context, so the words occurring in similar contexts have more similar vectors.
 A word can easily be replaced by its hypernyms, but not only hypernyms -- synonyms and other closely related words and associations can also infiltrate the closest candidates' list.
 Finally, like any other information that can be acquired from texts hypernymy may as well be revealed by transformer language models.